 Password security case study

 Let’s put this notion of a passphrase to the test and see how it holds up.
 We’ll test a variety of passwords and a passphrase, based on a 81 character set (uppercase, lowercase, numbers and special characters), and determine roughly how long it would take to crack them.
-The results are calculated using this website.
 The approximate time taken for the password to be cracked is based on an offline computer able to compute 10,000 guesses per second.

 *Disclaimer: Our test results will vary from other calculators for a variety of reasons.
 Mainly the size of the character set used and what the priority is given to specific characters and words.
 It’s actually very difficult to determine a consistent score without knowing all of the parameters and so results can be very inconsistent.
 The basic principle here still applies though, it’s how websites choose to protect their passwords that changes.